jonnonz1/nz-statute-book/acts/public/1948/land-valuation-proceedings-act-1948.md

 The Judge of the court may, on the application of any party to any proceedings before the court, or of his own motion, state a case for the opinion of the Court of Appeal on any question of law arising in the proceedings.

 ### 18A Appeal to Court of Appeal in certain cases
-(1) Notwithstanding anything in any enactment, any party to any proceedings before the court who is dissatisfied with any award or order of the court may, with the leave of the court or of the Court of Appeal, appeal to the Court of Appeal; and section 66 of the Judicature Act 1908 shall apply to any such appeal.
+(1) Notwithstanding anything in any enactment, any party to any proceedings before the court who is dissatisfied with any award or order of the court may, with the leave of the court or of the Court of Appeal, appeal to the Court of Appeal; and section 56 of the Senior Courts Act 2016 shall apply to any such appeal.
 (2) In determining whether to grant leave to appeal under this section, the court to which the application for leave is made shall have regard to the following matters:
   (a) whether any question of law or general principle is involved:
   (b) the importance of the issues to the parties: